 33 Crosby St, Danbury, CT 06810Learn More

 The Accessible Art Project is a collaboration between the Cultural Alliance, public and private venues, and artists.
 Its intent is to provide an opportunity for artists to show work in alternative spaces and to make art more accessible to the general public.
 It is also a way for business leaders to leverage creative talent to promote economic development and bring life to downtown communities.
-Accessible Art features visual art in public spaces throughout Danbury, Bethel, and Greater Danbury.
+Accessible Art features visual art in public spaces throughout the greater Danbury area.